Rochan-A/PML/README.md

-# Generalization via Online Continual Adaptation in Model-based RL
+# Planning for Generalization in Model-Based RL

 ## Setup